 Slab-built pottery made by hand

-meant to be held.
+…meant to be held.

-Handmade ceramics by Sarah Pike, Fernie, BC
+Textured hand-built ceramics by Sarah Pike in Fernie, BC

 Follow my muddy journey